 Know when they’re arriving (approximately).
 You also need to estimate when they’ll be arriving at each aid station so you can plan accordingly.
 You should be ready to see your runner at least 30 minutes before you think they’ll arrive, which means you are physically at the aid station with all of their stuff ready to grab and go.

-Buffer time is most important for getting to Winfield and Twin Lakes since both of those are kind of a sh*t show to get to.
-Getting to Winfield in 2019 involved taking a shuttle that took several hours and we had to park almost a mile away from the aid station at Twin Lakes.
+Buffer time is most important for getting to Twin Lakes it’s kind of a sh*t show to get to.
+In 2019, we had to park almost a mile away from the aid station at Twin Lakes.
+In 2021, we got to Twin Lakes at probably the busiest time (11 am) and ended up frantically walking/jogging two miles to try to meet our runner.

-I love a good spreadsheet, so I put all of this information in a Google sheet, downloaded the app, and kept it handy throughout the weekend (make sure you make the sheet available offline).
+I love a good spreadsheet, so I put all of this information in a Google sheet, downloaded the app, and kept it handy throughout the weekend (remember to make your sheet available offline).
 You can see it here.

 Cell service will be spotty.
 Download the race guide, maps, and directions to all of the aid stations ahead of time.
 You also won’t be able to communicate with your runner or track exactly where they are, however you can sign up for text alerts for when they go through each aid station.
-This helps you guess more accurately when they will show up.
+This helps you guess more accurately when they will show up, but the app (Athlinks) is honestly incredibly unreliable.
+It gave my friends a scare in 2021 when it popped at their runner DNF’d (did not finish) when in reality he was still running.

 In the second half of the race, if they have a pacer and you have the pacer’s phone number, you may be able to call or text them to get an update on roughly how far out they are.
 But keep in mind that the pacer may not be able to regularly check their phone because they’re keeping the runner going!